1 Salary

-In Singapore, there are about 250,000 foreign domestic workers (FDWs) being employed.
-This means about one in five Singapore households employ a maid to help them with general housework, cooking, and to look after the elderly, young children or family members with disabilities.
+In Singapore, there are about 256,300 migrant domestic workers (MDWs) being employed.
+This means about one in five Singapore households employ a maid to help them with general housework, cooking, and looking after the elderly, young children or family members with disabilities.

 If you don’t already know, hiring a maid in Singapore goes beyond just the salary that you need to pay.
 In this article, we will help guide you through the various costs that you incur when employing a maid so that you can accurately budget for it.